 She Was Forced To Wear A 20-Pound Hinged Box On Her Head

-After abducting Stan, Hooker threatened her with a knife, gagged her, tied her up, and forced a heavy hinged box on to the 20-year-old's head.
-Hooker, who was a skilled carpenter, constructed the 20-pound wooden box so that it would fit snuggly on the head of the wearer.
+After capturing Stan, Cameron threatened her with a knife, gagged her, tied her up, and forced a heavy hinged box on to the 20-year-old's head.
+Cameron, who was a skilled carpenter, constructed the 20-pound wooden box so that it would fit snuggly on the head of the wearer.

 He also lined the contraption with soundproofing material, making it impossible for Stan to see and difficult for her to hear.